restic/restic/doc/faq.rst

     Fatal: repository contains errors

 The message means that there is more data stored in the repo than strictly necessary.
-With high probability this is duplicate data.
+This is uncritical.
+With high probability this is duplicate data caused by an interrupted backup run or upload operation.
 In order to clean it up, the command ``restic prune`` can be used.
-The cause of this bug is not yet known.

 I ran a ``restic`` command but it is not working as intended, what do I do now?
 -------------------------------------------------------------------------------